Kiran-Alex/Kiran-Alex/README.md

 ### Glad to see you here!
-I am a frontend developer who is learning redux, a state management library for React.
-I already have experience with React, Redux, HTML, CSS, and JavaScript, and I enjoy creating beautiful and responsive web designs.
-I am currently working on a personal project to build a Twitter frontend clone using React and redux.
-This project will help me practice my skills and showcase my portfolio.
-I am looking forward to learning more about redux and how it can improve my workflow and performance.
+Currently, I am actively learning Web3, while simultaneously showcasing my proficiency as a skilled Full Stack MERN developer with expertise in both frontend and backend development.
+With a strong foundation in React, Redux, HTML, CSS, JavaScript, and the MERN stack, I am well-equipped to create impressive user interfaces and robust server-side applications.
+My journey into Web3 represents a new chapter in my development career, and I am excited to leverage this knowledge to build cutting-edge decentralized applications and contribute to the ever-evolving world of blockchain technology.

 <br/>